-Columbus, like many midsize American cities, is concerned with mobility.
-Studies have deemed this Ohio city the fastest-growing in the Midwest, and this is only aggravating deeply rooted problems with congestion, disconnected neighborhoods, and steep single occupant vehicle commuter rates.
+Columbus, like many mid sized American cities, is concerned with mobility.
+Studies have deemed Columbus the fastest-growing city in the Midwest, and this is only aggravating deeply rooted problems with congestion, disconnected neighborhoods, and steep single occupant vehicle commuter rates.
 Working smarter, not harder is a step in the right direction for Columbus.
 Mayor Andrew J. Ginther of Columbus, Ohio got at the core reasoning of why this city is aspiring to be the first in-depth Smart City when he said: “Transportation is not just about roads, transit and ride sharing.
 It’s about how people access opportunity.
 And how they live.”

 Funding and Investments

-Converting a city to smart technology is a huge undertaking, and one that requires large amounts of capital.
+Converting Columbus to a smart city is a huge undertaking, and one that requires large amounts of capital.
 Notably, in 2016 Columbus beat out 77 cities across the nation when they secured a $40 million grant from the first-ever U.S. Department of Transportation Smart City Challenge and the designation as America’s Smart City.
 Additionally, Columbus received another $10 million grant from the Paul G. Allen Family Foundation.
 Together, this $50 million investment provided Columbus the seed funding necessary for Smart Columbus to take off.

 What began as a simple $50 million investment quickly grew to $90 million as Columbus leaders rallied around the grant award hype.
 That $90 million has grown rapidly to over $500 million as partners buy into the vision figuratively and literally.
 Read more about some of the key investments here.